 The Chase Ultimate Rewards program is the portal set up by Chase, the credit card issuer, to view and redeem your points.

-With CUR, you can redeem your points for statement credits, transfer cash to your bank account, get gift cards, book travel, and more.
+With CUR, you can redeem your points for statement credits, transfer cash to your bank account, get free gift cards, book travel and more.

 The one thing that neither the Chase Freedom nor Chase Freedom Unlimited allow you to do is transfer to travel partners for miles or points.
 Chase requires that you hold one of its premium cards, such as the Chase Sapphire Preferred, in order to do so.